01 Dec Reflecting on a luxury camping life

 Wow, time flies!
-It’s almost eight months since nightfall camp began taking ‘guinea pig‘ road-test guests to fine-tune our Queensland luxury camping (glamping) experience and the identity of our wilderness camp.
+It’s almost eight months since Nightfall began taking ‘guinea pig‘ road-test guests to fine-tune our Queensland luxury camping (glamping) experience and the identity of our wilderness camp.

 Through winter, the in-tent designer fireplaces were a hit.
 Some loved reclining in a steaming epsom-salt bath (vintage tin baths, no less), with champagne, views of the fire-place flames and the wilderness outside.
 Others rotated the fireplace to face the bed, creating a cozy candle-lit under-canvas cocoon by night.
 Mornings were just as special, snuggled-up in bed, cuppa in-hand, watching the flames of the fireplace and the birds outside – all against the backdrop of mist swirling around the dramatic gorge rock-face.